aariefm/SQL-Projects-Portfolio-/README.md

 # SQL-Portfolio-Projects
-This repository provides a sample of my SQL & scrpting work used in data analysis:
+This repository provides a sample of my SQL & scrpting work used in data analysis.
+The SQL database was obtained from a sample SAP B1 database backup:

 Project Name  | Description   |  Topic
 ------------- | ------------- | ------------------